rapid7/insightconnect-workflows/workflows/Top_Remediations_For_Asset_In_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **edit the Trigger step - with Microsoft Teams team name and channel name to suit your Teams environment!**
+Once the workflow has been imported, **edit the paramaters - with Microsoft Teams team name and channel name to suit your Teams environment!**

 After configuring the Trigger step with your Microsoft Teams details, activate the workflow in order to trigger it.